ashikalishaik/I-am-a-Junior-Man/README.md

 This has implications for model selection and data transformation.

 #### “Before forecasting, I analyzed trend, seasonality, and variance to understand whether the series is stationary and what modeling assumptions are valid.”

+#### Time Series Data Decomposition

+The decomposition is done by setting the index and then using the `statsmodels.tsa.seasonal seasonal_decompose where seasonal_decompose(data["Passengers"], model="multiplicative", period=12)`

+#### “Before forecasting, I decomposed the series to understand trend, seasonality, and noise, and selected a multiplicative model based on increasing variance.”